KeerthanaMurugaraj/RAGVue/README.md

-RAGVue:A Diagnostic View for Explainable and Automated Evaluation of Retrieval-Augmented Generation
+RAGVue: A Diagnostic View for Explainable and Automated Evaluation of Retrieval-Augmented Generation
 ---

 RAGVue is a lightweight and explainable evaluation framework for Retrieval-Augmented Generation (RAG) systems.
 It provides fine-grained, interpretable diagnostics across retrieval, answer quality, and factual grounding, going beyond simple numerical metrics.

 RAGVue supports: